GENERAL TERMS AND CONDITIONS

 means any documents, reports, products, information, materials or results of the Services to be delivered to the Company by the Provider in accordance with the Agreement and as specified in the Agreement.

 means any legal entity that (a) directly or indirectly controls the Party, or (b) is under the same direct or indirect control as the Party, or (c) is directly or indirectly controlled by the Party for so long as such control exists.
-For the purposes of this definition, “control” will exist through a right to nominate or dismiss fifty (50) per cent or more of the members of the Board of Directors or persons performing similar functions, whether through ownership of shares or other instruments entitling to fifty (50) per cent or more of the number of votes represented at a general meeting, or otherwise.
+For the purposes of this definition, “control” exists through a right to nominate or dismiss fifty (50) per cent or more of the members of the Board of Directors or persons performing similar functions, whether through ownership of shares or other instruments entitling to fifty (50) per cent or more of the number of votes represented at a general meeting, or otherwise.

 Intellectual Property Rights